-The TTUHSC entry-level occupational therapy doctoral degree program applied for accreditation and has been granted Candidacy Status by the Accreditation Counsel for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
+The TTUHSC entry-level Doctor of Occupational Therapy (OTD) program applied for accreditation and has been granted Preaccreditation Status by the Accreditation Counsel for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
 The accreditation for the MOT program will continue until the transition to the entry-level OTD program is fully accredited.

 The OTD program is a lockstep, full-time program that takes 3 years to complete.
-It is a 100-credit hour program, including 18 credit hours of clinical fieldwork and 15 hours of doctoral capstone work.
+It is a 100-credit hour program, including 18 credit hours of clinical fieldwork and 14 hours of doctoral capstone work.